 - Quick command review (if needed)

 - What is a bash script and why do we need it

 Prerequisites: Some knowledge of the command line.
 The class has PCs or you are welcome to use your laptop.

 |May 14, 2019||14:00 - 16:00||Training Room 1, Central Library, South Kensington Campus||Katerina Michalickova, the Graduate School and the Computational Methods Hub|

 Introduction to HPC at Imperial - May 16 and 17, 2019

 The course will provide participants with a hands-on introduction to the High Performance Computing systems at the College.
 The class is intended for HPC newbies, we'll start with the very basics of cluster computing.
 After an introductory part, we'll log into the cx1 system for guided exercises that will require some prior knowledge of command line and shell scripting.

 - systems at Imperial

-- module system for available software
+- module system

 - file management on the clusters